kdmukai/waxbadges/README.md

 pip install -r requirements.txt
 ```

 The tests are written using [EOSFactory](https://eosfactory.io/) which makes it easy to write thorough and complex unit tests in Python.
-EOSFactory will launch a local test node, generate user accounts, compile the smart contract, deploy it, and then execute your unit tests.
+EOSFactory will launch a local test node, generate user accounts, compile the smart contract, deploy it, and then execute the unit tests.

 The entire process is kicked off by a single command:
 ```